Josh Poirier, MSc, Site Manager and Cognitive Instructor

 Times are changing and we are starting to better understand both the brain and how there can be long-term side effects from sport or other impact-related head injuries, especially if the proper steps aren’t taken to ensure a safe recovery.

-After graduation, I received my Master’s of Science in Education (with honors) from Niagara University in Niagara Falls, New York.
-At Niagara, I focused on brain related disabilities and illnesses, in relationship to specific learning disabilities.
+After graduation, I received my Masters of Science in Education (with honours) from Niagara University in Niagara Falls, New York.
+At Niagara, I focused on brain-related disabilities and illnesses, in relationship to specific learning disabilities.

 My focus at Niagara was the perfect precursor to my work within the Arrowsmith Program, which has been unbelievably rewarding.
 At Eaton Arrowsmith School I have had the opportunity to work with children who face their learning disabilities head-on, in an effort to strengthen weak neurological pathways.